A Complete Look At One of the Most Underrated Ski Resorts in Vermont : Pico Mountain

 Pico Mountain Ski Resort

-Okay, you probably would like to know how to get to Pico first, wouldn’t you?
-I would recommend visiting Pico if you live in either Vermont, New York, or western Massachusetts.
+Okay, you probably would like to know how to get to Pico first.
+Well, I would recommend visiting Pico if you live in either Vermont, New York, or western Massachusetts.
 If you live in more central Massachusetts or close to Boston, then I would just ski somewhere in New Hampshire because it’s much more of a direct drive.
 To get to Pico you will drive as if you are going to Rutland, Vermont, then from there, you will turn left onto South Main Street.
 Then, in half a mile, you will take a right onto Woodstock Avenue.

 In 8.6 miles you will turn right onto Alpine Drive, then a little further down, Pico Resort will be on your left.
 If you continue on route 4 (take a right out of the Pico parking lot) for 7.2 miles, then Killington Resort/Mountain will be on your right.
 Pico has a lot of parking, and I recommend parking at the closest lot, it really doesn’t matter where you park, parking here is pretty straight forward.
 After you park, walk straight up to the different buildings/lodges.